chloe-mt-cheng/research-topic-astronomy/README.md

-# research-topic-astronomy
+# Testing the chemical homogeneity of open clusters:

-Code from AST425: Research Topic in Astronomy course at University of Toronto, 2019-2020
+## Code from AST425: Research Topic in Astronomy course at University of Toronto, 2019-2020

-# Project: Testing the chemical homogeneity of open clusters

 This project consists of testing the chemical homogeneity of open clusters, helping to paint a clearer picture of the early Galactic disc.
 The goal of this work is to constrain the initial abundance scatter in open clusters, by